Al-Suwaidan (tribe): Branches

-AlSuwaidan in Homs
+Al-Suwaidan in Homs

 Following their period in Aleppo, members of the family settled in Homs, where their ancestor Muhammad Bey Sweidan was appointed Emir of the city around 1516.
 Historical records indicate that his appointment came during the reign of either Mehmed the Conqueror or Selim I following the Battle of Marj Dabiq.

 Notable members from the Homs branch include: